-The Congress shall have Power To ...provide and maintain a Navy....Article I, Section 8, Clause 13
+The Congress shall have Power To ...provide and maintain a Navy....

-Both Federalists and Anti-Federalists believed that maritime trade was necessary if the United States was to maintain its independence of action, but they disagreed over how to protect this trade.
-After the Revolution, the United States possessed one of the principal merchant fleets in the world, but it was largely defenseless.
+John Adams deserves credit as the great patron of the United States Navy.
+In October 1775 in the Second Continental Congress, Adams successfully overcame opposition and convinced Congress to begin outfitting ships to defend American interests in the war with Britain.
+In the 1780s, the United States possessed one of the principal merchant fleets in the world, but it was largely defenseless.
 In June 1785 Congress voted to sell the one remaining ship of the Continental Navy, a frigate, leaving the fledgling nation with only a fleet of small Treasury Department revenue cutters for defense.

+During the contest over the Constitution, both Federalists and Anti-Federalists believed that maritime trade was necessary if the United States was to maintain its independence of action, but they disagreed over how to protect this trade.
+Federalists such as Alexander Hamilton argued for a federal navy, which “if it could not vie with those of the great maritime powers, would at least be of respectable weight if thrown into the scale of either of two contending parties.”
+Hamilton maintained in The Federalist No. 11 that without a navy, “[a] nation, despicable by its weakness, forfeits even the privilege of being neutral.”
 Anti-Federalists argued that instead of defending American commerce and guaranteeing American neutrality, creating a navy would provoke the European powers and invite war.
 They were also concerned about the expense of maintaining a navy and the distribution of that expense.
-During the Virginia ratifying convention, William Grayson argued that, despite the fact that a navy would not appreciably reduce the vulnerability of southern ports, the South would bear the main burden of naval appropriations.
+In the Virginia ratifying convention, William Grayson argued that, despite the fact that a navy would not appreciably reduce the vulnerability of southern ports, the South would bear the main burden of naval appropriations.

 The Navy Clause has changed little, if at all, in practice.
 Neither have the arguments for and against naval power.
 Indeed, many of the major debates over foreign policy that have taken place since the middle of the nineteenth century were adumbrated by those between Federalists and Anti-Federalists during the framing of the Constitution.